EliorTan/Data-Pipeline/README.md

 ## Installation

 1. Clone this repository
-2. Install the required packages:# API Data Pipeline
+2. Install the required packages

 ## Overview